sourcegraph/handbook/content/departments/data-analytics/index.md

 ## **Communications/Asking a Question**

 The Data and Analytics team will strive to be Handbook first.
 Have a question?
-Look for the answer in our Handbook page: [Analytics Handbook Page](index.md).
+Look for the answer in our Handbook paged.
 Don’t see what you are looking for?
 Ask a question in one of our Slack channels.

 - #data-analytics-internal for internal Data & Analytics communication
 - #analytics for anything related to analytics; not just the Data & Analytics team (e.g the impact on a shift from HubSpot to Marketo, sharing a deliverable that has cross-functional impact, or a question related to data you don’t know where to ask).